BanuNathan/Python_API_Challenge/README.md

 # Python_API_Challenge

-# WEather Obeservation on Jan 27, 2021
+# Weather Obeservation on Jan 27, 2021

   ###  Equal number of male and female mice are taken for the study
   ### There is a positve correlation between the mouse weight and the tumor volume